Skip to content

 Structural improvement feedback loops require an additional step: the feedback must be routed not only to the person who exhibited the behavior, but also to whoever is responsible for the design of the system in which the behavior occurs.
 This is a different routing — often to a different person, operating on a different timeline, with a different kind of decision authority.
 Combining both routing targets in a single feedback loop is technically possible but organizationally rare, because it requires that the person receiving the structural feedback have both the authority to redesign the system and the capacity to act on the redesign over a longer time horizon than the immediate corrective action.

 Most organizational feedback systems never take this additional step.
 The signal arrives, the correction happens, and the loop closes.
 The structural learning that the signal contained — about the design of the process, the adequacy of the training, the clarity of the expectations, the feasibility of the standard — is never extracted.
 It is not that the organizations are incapable of extracting it.
 It is that the feedback system was not designed to.
+The structural information was present in every signal; nothing was built to capture it, so it dissipated.

 This design gap has a structural cause: the people who design feedback systems are almost always thinking about operational continuity, not system design.
 Their question is "how do we know when something is wrong" — and they build systems that answer that question reliably.
 The question "how do we use what we learn from things going wrong to improve the underlying system" requires a different design orientation that most feedback system designers do not bring to the work.
+The first question has a clear owner and a clear deadline; the second has neither, so it is rarely anyone's job.

 The result is that feedback systems evolve, through institutional selection pressure, to be good at surfacing individual behavioral failures and poor at surfacing systemic structural failures.
 The individual behavioral feedback is routed to immediate supervisors who can act on it.
 The systemic structural feedback accumulates in the noise until a failure is severe enough or visible enough to demand attention at a level that can actually address the structural condition — by which point significant harm has usually occurred.
+The system does not suppress structural feedback by decision; it suppresses it by design, and the design reflects whose accountability is comfortable to raise.

 Feedback System Design